Hexagon/spotweb/README.md

 Currently available in Swedish, Finnish, Danish, Norwegian and German.

-Any feedtack on translations are greatly appreciated.
+Any feedback on translations are greatly appreciated.
 Contribute by opening an issue, or by creating a pull request.
 Each language has it's own file in `config/translations`.

 ### Development